sabinem/mentoki/accounts/README.md

 Mentoki makes use of a custom user model and also of the django app allauth.

 ##templates
-the templates overwrite the allaut templates
+the templates overwrite the allauth templates and are located in the general template folder